Take a trip Hungary

 • Lake Balaton

-The lake boasts beautiful sandy beaches with a variety of water activities, all set in warm, fresh waters.
-Surrounding the lake are stunning historic towns such as Veszprém, one of Hungary’s oldest cities, Keszthely, and Tihany, the most picturesque area, featuring a peninsula with a 400-hectare nature reserve.
+Here you’ll find beautiful sandy beaches with every kind of water activity, and pleasantly warm, fresh water.
+Around the lake, there are also remarkable historic towns such as Veszprém, one of Hungary’s oldest cities, Keszthely, and Tihany, the most picturesque spot with its peninsula and a 400-hectare nature reserve.

-Step into the Badacsony vineyards to taste exquisite white wines.
+Step into the Badacsony vineyards to taste some truly refined white wines.

 • Szeged

-Szeged is Hungary’s third-largest city, located in the south near the Serbian border.
-It is a lively city with a vibrant youth population, thanks to its large university.
+Szeged is the third largest city in Hungary, located in the south near the Serbian border.
+The city is lively, with a young and energetic atmosphere thanks to its large university.

-The architecture is highly appealing, featuring both Art Nouveau buildings such as the Gròf Palace from 1913 and stunning historical monuments in Cathedral Square, including the Votive Church and the Orthodox Church with its numerous icons.
-Szeged is also known for its thermal baths, including Anna fürdő, built in 1896.
+Its architecture is particularly appealing.
+You’ll find Art Nouveau buildings like the Gròf Palace from 1913, as well as stunning historic landmarks on Cathedral Square, including the Votive Church and the Orthodox church with its many icons.
+Szeged is also home to its thermal baths, Anna fürdő, built in 1896.

-For a leisurely stroll, head to Kárász Street, where you can admire magnificent houses, browse shops, or enjoy cafés and restaurants serving the city’s famous fish soup.
+For a stroll, there’s nothing better than walking along Kárász Street, where you’ll see beautiful houses, browse the shops, and stop by cafés and restaurants to try the city’s famous fish soup.

 • Pécs

-After many years of Turkish occupation, the city of Pécs, located just a few kilometers from Croatia, enjoys a climate of sunshine and warmth almost year-round.
+After many long years of Turkish occupation, the city of Pécs, located just a few kilometers from Croatia, enjoys a climate where sunshine and warmth are almost constant throughout the year.

-Its unique charm comes from a pedestrian-friendly city center, perfect for wandering through streets lined with baroque-style houses topped with red tile roofs.
+Its unique charm lies in its inviting city center, perfect for strolling along pedestrian streets lined with baroque houses topped with red-tiled roofs.

 The city has preserved its oriental atmosphere.
-A prime example is Széchenyi Square, home to the former mosque of Pasha Gazi Kassim, built in 1546, which has since been converted into a Catholic church.
+Proof of this can be seen on Széchenyi Square, where the former Mosque of Pasha Gazi Kassim, built in 1546, now serves as a Catholic church.

 • Tokaj

-Famous for its sprawling vineyards, the Tokaj region, near the Ukrainian border, is a haven for wine lovers and those seeking enchanting landscapes.
+Famous for its vineyards stretching as far as the eye can see, the Tokaj region, near the Ukrainian border, is a true haven for wine lovers and those seeking enchanting landscapes.

-Overlooked by the majestic Nagy-kopasz Mountains, the area invites you to explore its acacia and pine forests, which frame the sun-drenched slopes covered in vineyards.
+Overlooked by the majestic Nagy-kopasz Mountains, the area invites you to wander through its acacia and pine forests that frame the sun-drenched slopes covered with grapevines.

-As you wander through picturesque villages nestled in the surrounding hills, you’ll be captivated by the serene atmosphere and the warmth of the locals.
-Take the opportunity to discover the secrets of the world-renowned Tokaj wine, celebrated for its unique character and delicate aromas.
+As you explore the charming villages scattered across the surrounding hills, you’ll be won over by the peaceful atmosphere and the warmth of the locals.
+Take the time to uncover the secrets of Tokaj’s renowned wine, celebrated worldwide for its unique character and delicate aromas.

-For a fully immersive experience, let a Hungarian tour guide share fascinating stories about the deep-rooted history and traditions of this land.
-With wine tastings, breathtaking views, and cultural discoveries, Tokaj offers a perfect escape in an idyllic setting.
+For a fully immersive experience, let yourself be guided by a Hungarian tour guide who will share captivating stories about the region’s deep-rooted history and traditions.
+Between tastings, sweeping views, and cultural discoveries, Tokaj is an invitation to savor every moment in an idyllic setting.

 • Hévíz

-The small town of Hévíz is a major tourist destination in southwestern Hungary, located 200 kilometers from Budapest.
+The small town of Hévíz is a popular destination in southwestern Hungary, about 200 kilometers from Budapest.

-Surrounding the lake is a vast natural park, home to unique flora and fauna, including the pink water lily, which thrives due to the lake’s warm waters.
+Surrounding the lake is a vast nature park with unique flora and fauna, including the delicate pink water lily that thrives thanks to the warm waters.

 Must-Visit Attractions in Hungary